a7ul/blog/src/pages/docker-local-prod-image/index.md

 To explain it better, let's take an example.

+> The complete source code used in this repo can be found here: https://github.com/a7ul/blog-same-docker-local-prod-example
 ## Example

 Let's say we have a backend Node.js service called **api-service** which depends on postgres database.